 Now, I feel like I’m glossing over things a bit, because honestly, I could give an entire blog post on HOW to do this (and I will!) and all I’m really saying here is: You need to do this.
 But I’m also talking to some of smartest, most enterprising people I know so…you’ll find your way.

-3. You’ll also need to probably need to pick fewer projects to be running at once.
+3. You’ll also need to pick fewer projects to be running at once.

 Note: I didn’t say fewer.
 I’m specifically saying fewer at one time.
 Move a smaller number of projects to a finish line, and then go back and grab the next bunch and move them to the finish line.
 That’s way easier on you AND your staff than trying to inch 50 projects forward at once.
 And it doesn’t really slow the overall pace if you do it this way.